scalecube/scalecube-benchmarks/README.md

 ## Getting started

-First, you need to create the settings which will be used while test running.
+First, you need to create the settings which will be used while test is running.
 You can use the builder for it:

 ```
 public static void main(String[] args) {